aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/windows-azure-platform/integrating-aspose-words-with-azure-data-lake/_index.md

 articleTitle: Integrating Aspose.Words with Azure Data Lake
 linktitle: Integrating Aspose.Words with Azure Data Lake
 type: docs
 description: "Aspose.Words can be integrated with Azure Data Lake Analytics and Azure Data Lake Storage.
-This allows you to combine the big data analytics capabilities of the Azure Data Lake cloud storage solution with the power of Aspose.Words."
+This allows you to combine the big data analytics capabilities of the Azure Data Lake cloud storage solution with the power of Aspose.Words using C#."
 keywords: "Aspose.Words to create a user-defined outputter, outputs data from ADLS in MS Word and other formats, Aspose.Words with Azure Data Lake"
 weight: 30
 url: /net/integrating-aspose-words-with-azure-data-lake/